bhaveshppatil/BookMyShow/README.md

 * [Java](https://www.java.com/en/)

 # Task-Distribution
-In Unit 3 construct week project, we got a project BookMyShow with the team members are Reeta Thakur, Murali Krishna.
-We all are familiar with BookMyShow but On first day we researched more about BookMyShow app and distribute the task to all team members.

 - **[Reeta Thakur](https://github.com/ReetaThakur)** was working on RecyclerView, UI and API.
 - **[Murali Krishna](https://github.com/MuraliKrishnaSundara)** was working on the Splash screen, News Updates & Profile Page.
 - **[Bhavesh Patil](https://github.com/bhaveshppatil)** was working on Social Login page, Integrated Event Booking, and Movie Booking Features.